yqsongGitHub/RENC/README.md

 To install the bedtools as a dependency, once the installation is finished, you can start using bedtools within your Conda environment.
 ```
 conda install -c bioconda bedtools
+# If the installation is successful, the script below should run without any issues
 bedtools -h
 ```
 #### 4. Download RENC script via GitHub